Building a Race Bike for under $3,000

 Don’t skimp on your pump because running 9psi different than what you were intending to could be the difference between sliding out and staying upright, a pinch flat or not, or simply just that last inch at the line.

-I know I might have forgotten sales tax and went over the budget by $3 but we can say I sold my take off tires to get back under the budget.
+I know I might have forgotten sales tax but we now have a extremely capable race bike for under $3,000.
 All in for less than $3k we came up with what I think is going to be a really great race set up.
 There are a ton of different ways to go with this and we would love to hear what you would change, what did we miss and, any other bike build articles you would like to see in the future.
 Leave your comments and suggestions below!

 4 comments